pacepeek/pacepeek/LICENSING.md

 # Licensing Declaration

-I, [Your Name], as the sole author and copyright holder of all code in this repository, hereby declare that:
+I, Rasmus Ähtävä, as the copyright holder of all code in this repository, hereby declare that:

 1. All code in this repository, including all historical commits and versions, is licensed under the GNU Affero General Public License Version 3 (AGPLv3).
 2. This declaration applies retroactively to all previous versions of the code.